 Projects should demonstrate clear, measurable environmental impact and those with opportunities for replicability, to amplify their impact, will be prioritised.
+Ideally, the proposed activities shall be sufficiently visible to leverage additional support from other funding sources.
 HIEF support is aimed at local non-profit organisations, associations, clubs or unions, social cooperative enterprises and/or other local bodies, including research centres, are strongly encouraged to apply for grants.
-Applications in 2022 are being accepted in March, June and September.
+In 2022 there were three grant periods: March, June and September.